 Letter from the Chair

-I’m proud to serve NEED and cooperative Extension as chair for the coming year.
+I’m proud to serve NEED and I am looking forward to serving as chair of the Association of Northeast Extension Directors for this upcoming year.
 I remain optimistic about the future of Extension to work in partnership with the communities we serve and our research and education partners to make a real difference in the lives of the people we serve.

 • Develop resilient, sustainable, and equitable food systems.